RockShwa/Head_First_Java/README.md

+# Head First Java Notes

+## Project Description
+This repository stores all of my notes and projects that I created when I read through the book Head First Java by Bert Bates and Kathy Sierra.

-# Notes for Using the Terminal and using Git:
+## Notes for Using the Terminal and using Git:

 - Make sure to save changes with ctrl s
 - Compile with javac -d bin ./src/*.java (do EVERY time you make a change)